Subglandular or Subpectoral (Under The Muscle) Implants?

 The operation lasts about 40 minutes.
 The shape of the breast remains permanent.
 The saline implants do not require replacement.
 Patients can safely travel by airplane, but should protect the breasts from injury, unnatural pressure etc.

-It is not necessary to wear a bra, but if used, busks should be removed.
+It is not necessary to wear a bra, but if the patient chooses to do so, she must remove the busks.
 This is because they can hurt the breast tissue and change the form of the new infra-mammary fold.

 Rare complications, which you should be aware of, are the following – bleeding around the area of the implant, infection, disturbances of sensation and touch around the nipples, rejection of an implant, some degree of irregularity on the surface of an implant.